namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 stand outs; Rust and Kotlin.
 Both appeal to me for different reasons which I will detail later.

+The git repo where these projects will be is [here](https://github.com/namalkanti/idfinder-samples).

 ## Objectives
 * Identify a choice for my secondary language
 * Identify use cases for my secondary language